dizzybeaver/SIMA/context/DEBUG-MODE-Context.md

 2. Look for _CacheMiss, _NotFound, or custom objects
 3. Trace where object enters response
 4. Check sanitization at router layer
+5. [NEW] Fetch with cache-busting to see current code
 ```

 **Quick Fix (as complete file artifact):**